Battle of Arnhem: Day 2 – Monday 18 September

-German forces began to probe the 1st Airlanding Brigade defences throughout the morning.
-Units of Kampfgruppe Von Tettau attacked the Border's positions; men of the SS NCO school overran Renkum and Kriegsmarine troops engaged the British all day as they withdrew.
+German forces began to probe the 1st Airlanding Brigade defences in the morning.
+Units of Kampfgruppe von Tettau attacked the Border's positions; men of the SS NCO school overran Renkum and Kriegsmarine troops engaged the British all day as they withdrew.
 Minor fighting broke out around LZ 'X' but not enough to seriously hamper the glider landing there.
 At DZ 'Y', the Dutch SS Wach Battalion became heavily engaged with the King's Own Scottish Borderers, threatening to hamper the arrival of the second lift.
 The communications breakdown meant that it was impossible to warn the aircraft.
-Equally, there was no way for the division to know that the 2nd lift had been delayed by ground fog in England.
+Equally, there was no way for the division to know that the second lift had been delayed by ground fog in England.
 Thus, the arrival of the 4th Parachute Brigade under Brigadier Hackett and several more troops of artillery at the drop zones was several hours overdue.
 When the parachutists did arrive after 15:00, they dropped under fire.
 Several were killed as aircraft and parachutists were shot down and the heath-land they were landing on burned.
-Nevertheless, the arrival of a full brigade overwhelmed the Dutch who were routed and surrendered in droves.
+The arrival of a brigade overwhelmed the Dutch SS, who were routed and surrendered in droves.

-Despite the setbacks the units assembled with only slight casualties, but the changing circumstances at Arnhem meant that their roles were quickly changed.
-The 11th Parachute Battalion and the rest of the South Staffords were immediately despatched to Arnhem to assist in the attempt to break through to the bridge, where they linked up with the 1st and 3rd Parachute Battalions after dark.
-Hicks' decision to send the 11th Parachute Battalion to Arnhem (thus weakening the 4th Parachute Brigade), dismayed Hackett, who remonstrated with Hicks to no avail.
-However, he was given command of the King's Own Scottish Borderers who were moving toward LZ 'L' to secure it for Tuesday's landing.
-The 10th and 156th Parachute Battalions moved north of the railway line to take up their planned defensive positions north west of Arnhem, but the leading elements of 156th Parachute Battalion made contact with the main 9th SS blocking line after dark and withdrew for the night.
+Despite the setbacks, the units assembled with only slight casualties but the circumstances at Arnhem meant that their roles were quickly changed.
+The 11th Parachute Battalion and the rest of the South Staffords were immediately despatched to Arnhem to assist in the attempt to break through to the bridge, where they joined the 1st and 3rd Parachute Battalions after dark.
+Hicks' decision to send the 11th Parachute Battalion to Arnhem (weakening the 4th Parachute Brigade), dismayed Hackett, who remonstrated with Hicks to no avail.
+He was given command of the King's Own Scottish Borderers, who were moving toward LZ 'L' to secure it for Tuesday's landing.
+The 10th and 156th Parachute Battalions moved north of the railway line to take up their planned defensive positions north-west of Arnhem but the leading elements of 156th Parachute Battalion made contact with the main 9th SS Panzer Division blocking line after dark and withdrew for the night.
 Shortly after the second lift arrived, the first supply drop was made onto LZ 'L'.
-Although most supplies arrived, only a small amount could be collected as the area was not under full British control.
-The poor radio communication meant that it was not possible to alert the RAF and unsecured drop zones would be a major problem in the days to come.
+Although most supplies arrived, only a small amount could be collected, as the area was not under British control.
+The poor radio communication meant that it was not possible to alert the RAF.